jaspector

 Any person who intends to construct, erect, alter, repair, enlarge, or move any building or structure within the county's jurisdiction must obtain a building permit.
 Agricultural buildings and structures on active farms are a permitted use in the Agricultural District and do not require a conditional use permit, but still must comply with the North Dakota State Building Code.

-Typical processing time is Minimum one month for items requiring a public hearing; standard building permits may be issued sooner if the application is complete and no hearing is required..
+Building permit processing times in unincorporated Divide County, ND typically run Minimum one month for items requiring a public hearing; standard building permits may be issued sooner if the application is complete and no hearing is required..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Divide County, ND.
 The following work is generally exempt: Agricultural buildings and structures on active farms (permitted use in Agricultural District; still must comply with ND State Building Code); Non-farm residences on farms may require a conditional use permit; maximum two non-farm residences per 160-acre quarter section.
 Note: Even exempt work must comply with all applicable zoning requirements, drainage regulations, setback requirements, and may require approval from the Divide County Weed Board.
 Confirm edge cases with the Planning and Zoning Department before proceeding.
+When in doubt, confirm with the local building department before starting work.